zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-data-versioning.md

 {{% alert color="info" %}}

 The above query is a nested query.
 It retrieves information from the *OrderInfo* table, then joins it with the *OrderUpdate* table.
 The result is a table with every update of every order.
-If you are only interested in the latest update of each table, retrieve the latest date an order is updated with `MAX(u.UpdateDate)` and combine it with the previous `JOIN`.
+If you are only interested in the latest update of each table, retrieve the latest date an order is updated using `MAX(u.UpdateDate)` and combine it with the previous `JOIN`.

 For more information on different OQL clauses, see [OQL Version 2 Features](/refguide/oql-v2/).

 {{% /alert %}}

-The final result is a list with only the latest update of each order.
+The final result is a list with only the latest update of each order:

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/view-entity-data-versioning/entity-properties.png" width="500" >}}